bisq-network/bisq-musig/concept/tradefeepayment.md

   He does not get the address $S$ from the other trader, instead that payment address must come from the DAO.

-The first trader needs to proof to the second trader, that the used Public key $B$ is actually a silent payment address of the BM (derived from $S$).
+The first trader needs to proof to the second trader that the used Public key $B$ is actually a silent payment address of the BM (derived from $S$).
 The BM needs to publish his silent payment address $S$ to the public.
 According to [BIP-352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki), see also [this explainer](SilentPayment.md), the address